How to Manage: Understanding the problem

 • Mitigate influence, dominance and early consensus while avoiding opinion or personal bias.

-4. Each actor takes turn to reveal one symptom until all symptoms are revealed.
+4. Each actor takes turns to reveal one symptom until all symptoms are revealed.

 • Again, mitigate influence, dominance and early consensus.

-5. Each symptom and evidence is then discussed to be excluded or included.
+5. Each symptom and piece of evidence is then discussed to be excluded or included.

 • Improve comprehension and information sharing.

-6. The team compiles a document with all symptoms and evidences (web of symptoms).
+6. The team compiles a document with all symptoms and evidence (web of symptoms).

 Formulation:

-• Create a web of causes avoid prematurely elimination or consensus.
+• Create a network ("web") of causes to avoid premature elimination or consensus.

-2. Each person reveals one cause at a time until all causes are considered.
+2. Each person presents one cause at a time until all proposed causes are shared.

-4. Compile the accepted causes and supporting reasoning in a document.
+4. Collect the accepted causes and the supporting reasoning into a shared document.

-5. Share the compiled document with the team and external stakeholders to detect missing points and share comprehensiveness.
+5. Share this document with the team and relevant stakeholders to identify any missing aspects and ensure comprehensive understanding.

-The important point of this approach is how it mitigates the possible problems described previously related to individuals and groups organization.
-An important point to take is that is not necessary to use the proposed process, but to understand and be aware of the problems and the idea behind the steps that could help to mitigate and improve problem formulation tasks.
+The important point of this approach is how it mitigates the possible problems described previously, related to individuals and group organization.
+An important point to take is: to not necessarily use the proposed process, but to understand and be aware of the problems and the idea behind each step that could mitigate issues to improve problem formulation.

 Personal final notes

-First, this article was mostly based in my personal search around the matter, many days in a café and a lot of chai latte.
-As consequence, think of it as the work of an individual, with all the consequences that was previously mentioned here.
+First, this article was mostly based on my personal research on the matter, many days in a café and a lot of chai latte.
+As a consequence, think of it as the work of an individual, with all the caveats previously mentioned.

 References